gmetais/sw-delta/README.md

 It's a bit more complicated.
 Your server needs to be able to handle delta requests and to compute them.

 #### What server-side technologies are compatible?
-For the moment, I only wrote a NodeJS library.
+For the moment, I only wrote [the NodeJS library, called sw-delta-nodejs](https://github.com/gmetais/sw-delta-nodejs).
 But any other language should be able to run sw-delta.
 It could also become a module for Apache and Nginx.

 #### How fast is the delta generation, server-side?
 It's slow.
 Calculating the delta for file such as `angular.1.4.5-min.js` (143KB) takes 500ms.
 The delta files should not be re-generated for every user.
 You'd better use sw-delta behind a reverse proxy (or a CDN) that is able to cache the generated delta files.